Pet Circle

 The Bullmastiff is another gentle giant that likes to take life easy and is very tolerant of children.
 They are extremely loyal and will go to the ends of the earth to protect their family.
 Bullmastiffs are another low shedding but high drool factor dog.

 A big drawback to the traditional 9 - 5 job is that there's a good chance that your dog will be left alone for at least eight hours a day...which some breeds simply cannot handle.
 Separation anxiety and destructive behaviour may occur in breeds that love human and family interaction.
-There are breeds that will not be too bothered with the idea of being home alone and you can always keep them entertained with an interactive toy.
+There are breeds that will not be too bothered with the idea of being home alone and you can always keep them entertained with boredom busters and interactive toys.

 French Bulldog